2AA4-W23/Urbanism-Cities/README.md

 user A3 % mvn install clean package
 ```

-It creates two jars:
+It creates three jars:

 1. `generator/generator.jar` to generate meshes
+2. `island/island.jar` to generate islands
-2. `visualizer/visualizer.jar` to visualize such meshes as SVG files
+3. `visualizer/visualizer.jar` to visualize such meshes as SVG files

 ## Examples of execution